 Orientation to Surrogacy

-This overview will help answer many of your questions about what is involved in a surrogacy cycle.
+This overview will help answer many of your questions about what is involved in a the surrogacy process.
 There are many details involved in any surrogacy arrangement and it can take time to understand all of them.
-Working with a surrogate to build your family may be anxiety producing for some but, if you choose carefully, it can be a positive and enriching experience.
+Working with a surrogate to build your family may be anxiety producing for some but, if you are armed with knowledge and trust the process and the people involved, it can be a positive and enriching experience.

 Choosing a surrogate